 Networking is in her nature.
-She kept in touch with her colleagues at Oracle Corp. not, she explained, “because I thought I’d reenter the workforce” and need those people as stepping stones, but because she needed those people as touchstones.
+She kept in touch with her colleagues not, she explained, “because I thought I’d reenter the workforce” and need those people as stepping stones, but because she needed those people as touchstones.
 Aleta simply focused and “leaned in” to reestablish her professional life and reprioritize her personal and professional life.

 Her returning job to the professional workforce, Aleta acknowledged, was the job she would have been promoted to if she hadn’t opted to stay home with her children.
 The pay, given inflation, was about on par with what she was making when she left.
 It was almost as if she had “hit pause” for nine years, and then she pushed the play button.

 She’s had many women marvel at her success.
 In her many LinkedIn communities and groups, Aleta has been asked about her relative ease at career reentry.
 She has shared advice about how women can “stay sharp” and show their readiness for juggling motherhood and a career.

 Others have struggled to achieve Aleta’s success.
 In her New York Times Magazine article, Judith Warner documented the difficulties women in similar situations faced, citing major technology changes (among other issues) as hurdles for career women who’d “opted out” of the workforce for some time.